How Long Should You Be Sore After A Houston Car Accident?

 There are thousands of qualified physicians in and around Houston, and hundreds of high quality hospitals and urgent care centers.
 You can search for doctors near you with a variety of websites, including ZocDoc, Memorial Hermann, and many more.
 The most important thing is to act quickly to ensure that there is enough medical evidence to file a personal injury claim.
 The longer you wait, the better an insurance company can argue that the condition is not as bad as you say it is, that the pain you are experiencing was caused by another incident, or that the injury is from a pre-existing condition.

 Essentially, the longer you wait the “colder” the trail of evidence becomes.
 Act now by contacting an attorney and scheduling a doctor’s appointment.
 If you cannot get in within a day, it is best to schedule with an urgent care facility or even go to the emergency room if your pain and discomfort get worse.
 You may be suffering from a severe traumatic brain injury, a bulging disc, internal bleeding, or compromised internal organs—all of which are serious conditions that need to be treated right away.

 A Houston Personal Injury Attorney can Help You Today

 If you have not yet reported a crash, or have reported it but initially thought that your injuries were not severe enough to pursue medical, lost wages, and pain and suffering damages, it is not too late.
-Call the Houston personal injury attorneys with Michael P. Fleming & Associates, P.C. today at 713-221-6800.
+Call the Houston personal injury attorneys and car accident attorney with Michael P. Fleming & Associates, P.C. today at 713-221-6800.